FullStackWithLawrence/aws-openai/doc/examples/example-02-summarize.md

         "Content-Type": "application/json"
     },
     "body": {
-        "id": "chatcmpl-7yN1lU67WGts9b9yDtMflmJgIhkcz",
+        "id": "chatcmpl-7yTflEBQpKxSpKN5MZtnvCLoSkoDM",
         "object": "chat.completion",
-        "created": 1694622553,
+        "created": 1694648097,
         "model": "gpt-3.5-turbo-0613",
         "choices": [
             {
                 "index": 0,
                 "message": {
                     "role": "assistant",
-                    "content": "Jupiter is a really big planet in our Solar System.
+                    "content": "Jupiter is a really big and bright planet in our Solar System.
 It is the fifth planet from the Sun and it is the largest planet.
 It is called a gas giant because it is made mostly of gas.
-It is much smaller than the Sun, but it is bigger than all the other planets combined.
-Jupiter is very bright and can be seen in the night sky without a telescope.
-People have known about Jupiter for a long time.
+Even though it is smaller than the Sun, it is bigger than all the other planets put together.
+People have known about Jupiter for a very long time, even before they started writing things down.
 It is named after a god from ancient Rome.
-Sometimes it is so bright that it can make shadows on Earth.
-It is usually the third-brightest thing we can see at night, after the Moon and Venus."
+Jupiter is so bright that it can sometimes make shadows on Earth.
+It is usually the third-brightest thing we can see in the night sky, after the Moon and Venus."
                 },
                 "finish_reason": "stop"
             }
         ],
         "usage": {
             "prompt_tokens": 167,
-            "completion_tokens": 130,
+            "completion_tokens": 128,
-            "total_tokens": 297
+            "total_tokens": 295
         }
     }
 }